 None of our on-premise add-ons (apps) collect any analytics or personal information.
 Your data does not leave your own servers under any circumstances.

 Our cloud add-ons/apps have access to the username of the user making a request to our cloud add-ons.
-Note Taker app uses this username to associate notes to related user.
-Note Taker uses Google's Firebase database.
-Only one user has access to this database and we don't inspect content of this database under any circumstance.
-Cloud version of Similar Issues Finder also receives usernames but does not store this information in any database, so it doesn't collect any personal information.
+For Similar Issues Finder Cloud app we don’t use or store this information.
+Our Note Taker app uses this username to associate notes to related user.
+Note Taker uses Google’s Firebase database.
+Only one user has access to this database and we don’t inspect content of this database under any circumstance.
+Note that, our Note Taker app is no longer available.

 Our add-ons/apps are sold on Atlassian Marketplace.
 If you generate an evaluation license or purchase a license for any of our add-ons, Atlassian Marketplace provides us contact information of the licensee.
 We don’t store this information in our own servers and we only access this through Atlassian Marketplace user interface when required.
 We don’t have any newsletter and we don’t send bulk emails but we may use this contact email address to notify you about our add-ons, for example expired license, security issues.
 You can opt-out anytime you want to and we will not send you any e-mail again.